fredericvergnaud/lame/README.md

     `java -Xmx512m -jar L@ME_x.x.x.jar`

-where `512` is the size in MB of the JVM memory.
+where `512` is the size in MB of the JVM memory and `L@ME_x.x.x.jar` the downloaded L@ME jar file.
 You can therefore increase it as you wish, depending on the RAM installed on your computer.

  **Usage**